 Stick with the following rules of thumbs and you’ll be looking into or walking inside the closet over and over again…because it’s SO MUCH more spectacular!

-If it’s been a while, or if you’ve been slowly re-working several areas in your home to get things well organized, then your closet may have collected some random items in the process.
+If it’s been a while since you’ve cleaned out your closet, then your closet may have collected some random items in the process.
 It’s totally common and normal – we all do it.

-If your closet is feeling stuffy, because of the extra things stored in there (you know, for now!), or perhaps you have different sizes of clothing from weight fluctuations cramping your closet space, or the stuffiness could be from the seasonal clothing you’ve been alternating between.
+If your closet is feeling stuffy, because of the extra things stored in there – or perhaps you have different sizes of clothing from weight fluctuations cramping your closet space – or the stuffiness could be from the seasonal clothing you’ve been alternating between.

 No matter how your closet became stuffy, it’s time to clean it out so you can feel the wonderful difference it makes in your every day life.
 It’s totally worth the 1/2 day or less cleanse!